 Occpaleo provides lithic and artifact molding and casting services.
 In addition to casting for private collections, teaching institutions, and museums, we also offer casts of artifacts from collections that we have worked with in the past.

-The Clovis projectile point above right, is from the Shawnee Minisink Archaeology Site in Pennsylvania.
+The Clovis projectile point on left, is from the Shawnee Minisink Archaeology Site in Pennsylvania.
 It is almost 12,000 years old, and was sent here for molding and casting.
-The new cast (left) is now used by museums and teaching institutions for reference.
+The new cast (left side) is now used by museums and teaching institutions for reference.

 This period in North America refers to the time between the ending of the Ice Age, and the more settled cultures associated with the use of pottery.
-During this time there is an explosion of different cultures and point types, many of which show the new feature of "notching" and different hafting area shapes.
-The Bannerstone also shows up during this time, and by 4,000 years ago was showing amazing workmanship and defined types unlike anything else in the world.
+During this time there is an explosion of different cultures and point types, many of which show the new feature of "notching" and different hafting.
+Ground stone celts and bannerstones show up in the stone tool record, along with new pottery techniques.

 This period in North America roughly deals with the time when cultures settled down more in areas with the use of pottery and agriculture.
 The arrival of the bow and arrow is generally thought to have happened here around 2,000 years ago, and brought with it an explosion of new types of stone tool work in the form of arrowheads and farming tools.

 This period refers to the time span of the beginnings of stone tools in Africa, and through the spread to Europe and Asia, and up to the point of around 10,000 years ago.
 The hallmark of this time is certainly the Hand Axe, which is the longest running tool type in history.
 The most recent 30,000 years or so shows a great increase in the use of cores and blades, as well as the first known true projectile points.